• Skip to primary navigation

 When you hear “massaged kale,” take that literally!

-While massaging this hardy green, you’ll see it soften, become brighter green, and more tender right in your (lightly oiled) hands.
+When massaging this hardy green, you’ll see it soften, become brighter green, and more tender right before your eyes and in your capable hands.
 Most importantly, it will have a more pleasant mouth feel and flavor, making it a fantastic ingredient for a wide variety of salads.

 Curly green kale and lacinato both work well.
 My favorite kind of kale for raw salads are the common curly green kale is the best to use for raw salads.
 Lacinato works well too, so long as it isn’t too large and tough to begin with.